Linear PDEs and eigenvalue problems corresponding to ergodic stochastic optimization problems on compact manifolds: Introduction

 On a compact manifold, a few phenomena play a special role.
-The main advantage of this setting is that transient behaviour cannot occur.
+The most important aspect of this setting is that transient behaviour cannot occur.
 Therefore, an invariant measure is necessarily unique and ergodicity follows immediately.
-The long term stochastic dynamics on the manifold will be completely characterized by the long term density $\rho$ and the long term current density $J$ (see Section~\ref{sec:ergodic_reformulation}).
+The long term stochastic dynamics on the manifold will be completely characterized by the long term (particle) density $\rho$ and the long term current density $J$ (see Section~\ref{sec:ergodic_reformulation}).
 As such, control problems may be reformulated as variational problems over $\rho$ and $J$.
-In the optimization problem, the density $\rho$ is paired with the scalar cost or potential function $V$, and the current density $J$ is paired with a \emph{vector potential} or \emph{gauge field} $A$ to obtain the cost function.
-In Section~\ref{sec:flux} we discuss how to understand the notion of flux as a particular example of choosing a gauge field $A$.
+We will consider a cost functional where the density $\rho$ is paired with the \emph{scalar cost} or \emph{(scalar) potential} $V$, and the current density $J$ is paired with a \emph{vector potential} or \emph{gauge field} $A$.

-We then discuss several optimization problems: the problem in which both $\rho$ and $J$ are varied freely (Section~\ref{sec:hjb}, the problem in which $\rho$ is fixed (Section~\ref{sec:fixed_density}) and the one in which $J$ is fixed (Section~\ref{sec:fixed_current_density}).
-These problems lead to different kinds of operator problems: linear PDEs in the first two cases and a nonlinear PDE in the latter case.
-These results are obtained through through variational principle using infinite dimensional Lagrange multipliers.
-This analysis is performed rigourously in Section~\ref{sec:hjb}.
+It has been well established long ago in quantum field theory that the vector potential $A$ plays the role of the variable conjugate to the current density $J$, just as the scalar potential $V$ is related to the charge density $\rho$.
+Conservation of current, also known as the continuity equation, can then be viewed as a dual formulation of gauge invariance.
+This duality is not specific to the quantum world and can be applied to currents in a more general setting, e.g., for stochastic currents \cite{Chernyak2009, BaratoChetrite2015}.
+In the case of stochastic processes adding the current density variables to the more customary particle density variable is often referred to as the $2.5$ level of theory \cite{BaratoChetrite2015}, and has shown several advantages.